Canada Jam: Performers

 The program ran for 18 hours (3 hours behind schedule) and ended with Triumph's encore at 3:35 AM.

 Broadcast, telecast, and record releases

 Four television specials were made from the event and broadcast across the CTV television network in Canada.
 Several performances from the show were eventually released on CD and video, both in bootleg and authorized form including performances by Kansas and Triumph.
 The event was hosted by CFTR-AM (AM680) in Toronto.

-Approximately 350 people were treated in the medical tent for fatigue, cuts and drug and alcohol-related ailments but no major incidents or problems occurred.
+Roughly 350 people were treated in the medical tent for fatigue, cuts and drug and alcohol-related ailments, but no major incidents or issues occurred.
 Tickets for the event sold for $20.00 in advance and $30.00 on the day of the event and the event grossed an estimated 2.5 million dollars.